 Ok, not all managed VPS services are overpriced.
 Just most of them, that’s all.
 If you can find a reputable host with excellent performance reviews and transparent disclosures about their systems, great!

-The best ones I’ve found so far is Cloudways.
+One of the safest ones I’ve found so far is Cloudways or Runcloud or Gridpane.
 Only issue is they’re not meant for total newbies.
 Give them a try, I think you’ll shocked how much faster their $20/month servers are compared to $80/month servers from other companies.
+If you want a true managed VPS, you can look around at some other companies.

 Want to venture in UNMANAGED VPS?